What Does "Squared" Mean in Math? A Fun Guide for 10-Year-Olds

 Speed Rounds

 Challenge your self or friends to quick squared variety competitions.
-Call out various and see who can square it fastest!
+Call out various numbers and see who can square it fastest!

 Real-World Scavenger Hunt